 TED-Ed offers a fantastic example of how an educational video can be when at its very best.
 This offers students a great template to work from in order to create their own engaging videos.

 While the TED-Ed platform offers a space for potential publication, using TED-Ed Clubs, the recording must be done using another platform.
 Check out our guide on Adobe Spark or WeVideo to find out how this could be used for just that purpose.

 The TED-Ed website has a whole host of existing lessons available that offer videos along with questions and answers plus discussion points and additional reading.
 While this might work fine, you can customize these to suit your needs.

 Save time by using these instead of starting from scratch, and you can create a focused and personalized learning experience for the class.
 Add in informative text, additional resources, and discussion questions appropriate to your class.

 Join the TED-Ed Club

 For students that want to get more involved it's possible to create your own TED-Ed Club.
-This allows students to upload their own video presentations to the TED-Ed Club platform.
+By doing this, students can upload their own video presentations to the TED-Ed Club platform.

 This feature encourages students to do research, explore, and discover ideas as well as work on presentation skills and even video editing.
-There is the added incentive of this potentially being picked as a stand-out example video piece and the students being invited to New York to present, officially with TED-Ed (under normal circumstances).
+The added incentive of this is to be potentially picked as a stand-out example video piece, resulting in the student being invited to New York to present officially with TED-Ed (under normal circumstances).